 The Yearbook Committee

 Parents of P.S.
 40 students in all grades are welcome to join the yearbook committee.
 Layout designers, editors, copywriters, photographers, and organizers are needed.
-Please contact Charlene Goggin to join this committee and create a yearbook to remember!
+Please contact Charlene Goggin at firstname.lastname@example.org to join this committee and create a yearbook to remember!

 Kids Art/Original Works

-Fund For 40 Annual Appeal
+Fund For 40 Annual Drive

 The Fund For 40 helps the PTA raise critical funds for instruction, activities and supplies that enrich the educational experience for our children at P.S.
-40. Unlike other school fundraisers, this annual campaign is a direct outreach to all P.S.
-40 families to contribute financially to the school in a way that is most comfortable to each family.
+40. Unlike other school fund-raisers, this annual campaign is a direct outreach to all P.S.
+40 families to contribute financially to the school in a way that is most comfortable for each family.
 Last year we raised more than $140,000 and this year we hope to meet, or surpass that goal.
 Donations come in all sizes and we are hoping for 100% participation.